New York State Thruway: Standalone fixed toll gantries

 On the mainline Thruway, there are three flat-rate bridge/barrier gantries.
 The southernmost of these is in Yonkers, where there is a bi-directional gantry between exits 6A and 7.
 In South Nyack, there is a southbound-only toll gantry for the Tappan Zee Bridge.
 Lastly, there is a northbound, commercial traffic-only gantry between exits 14A and 14B near Spring Valley.

-The closed-toll (originally ticket) system originally began at Spring Valley but was moved to Woodbury on March 3, 1974, allowing interchanges along the Thruway in Rockland County to be free of tolls.
-The toll plaza at Suffern was dismantled along with this change.
-On April 23, 2016, the southbound toll plaza at the Tappan Zee Bridge in Westchester County was closed and replaced with an southbound all-electronic toll gantry on the Rockland County side of the bridge.
-In late 2018, all remaining flat-rate toll barriers on the Thruway were replaced with electronic toll gantries.The Harriman toll gantry at exit 16 is also a barrier/bridge gantry; it is right next to the Woodbury toll gantry, which forms the southern end of closed-tolling segment 5.
-The Harriman toll gantry is used by traffic entering the southbound Thruway from eastbound NY 17, as well as traffic on the northbound Thruway exiting to westbound NY 17.
+The Harriman toll gantry at exit 16 is also a barrier/bridge gantry; it is right next to the Woodbury toll gantry, which forms the southern end of closed-tolling segment 5.
+The Harriman toll gantry is used by traffic entering the southbound Thruway from future I-86, as well as traffic on the northbound Thruway exiting to future I-86.
 Traffic entering or continuing on the northbound Thruway, as well as traffic from the southbound Thruway that is exiting or continuing south, use the Woodbury toll gantry.
 The ticket on the former ticketed system was identical to that given for exit 15A with the exception that the toll for exit 16 is subtracted from all of the prices.
 To distinguish between exit 16 and the Woodbury toll barrier, Thruway tickets listed the NY 17 interchange as exit 16 and the Woodbury toll plaza as exit 15, although the actual exit 15 is situated almost 15 mi to the south.